-The APLC is providing a platform to review and discuss those issues most important to the industry and a voice to get things done.
+Just as importantly, the APLC is providing a platform to review and discuss those issues most important to the industry and a voice to get things done.
 There have been discussions regarding what’s going on in the digital space.
-Crisis management and active-shooter situations have been deliberated.
+Crisis management and active shooter situations have been deliberated.
 Throughout last fall’s hurricane season, the APLC discussed the top challenges facing retail organizations, shared effective solutions, and collaborated with the Federal Emergency Management Agency (FEMA) to get communities back on their feet.
 By identifying these industry-wide initiatives, they’re driving innovative solutions that support the asset protection agenda.